The Role of Product Rework in Successful Supply Chain Execution

 Quality Corrections & Inspections is a provider of inspection, repair and reworks services for apparel, footwear, accessories, and consumer goods.
 We proudly service importers, retailers, manufacturers, distribution centers and direct-to-consumer businesses.

-With a nearly 40-year legacy of delivering superior results for companies across a variety of industries, and around the world, you can trust the quality and accuracy of our product rework services.
+With over a 40-year legacy of delivering superior results for companies across a variety of industries, and around the world, you can trust the quality and accuracy of our product rework services.
 Contact us for a free, no-obligation project analysis anytime your company may need our services for your successful supply chain execution strategies.